 Another difference between ladybugs and Asian beetles is their shape.
 Ladybugs typically have a rounded or oval appearance, which is apparent even across the shape of their head.
 However, while Asian beetles also have an oval appearance, they are slightly longer and have a pointed head and snout.

 One of the most distinctive differences between ladybugs and Asian beetles is the markings on their heads.
-Ladybugs have a black head with small white markings on the side of their head.
+Ladybugs have black heads with small white markings on the side of their head.
 These small markings often give the appearance of cheeks.

 The behavior of Asian beetles and ladybugs differs vastly and is actually one of the easy ways to tell the two apart.
 Quite simply, ladybugs don’t seek warm shelter indoors during the winter but Asian beetles do.